LordZitin/Nitish_Kumar_Barman/README.md

-- 👋 Hi, I’m @LordZitin
+- 👋 Hi, I’m @NitishKumarBarman
-- 👀 I’m interested in Android App Develepment
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning android basics
+- 🌱 I’m currently learning psychology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Social Development through AI
-- 📫 How to reach me ...
+- 📫 How to reach me https://t.me/AgentZ

 <!---
 LordZitin/LordZitin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.